What are Porcelain Crowns?

 Can Dental crowns fall out?

-No. This was a common problem in the past, but our state-of-the-art technology and Dr. LeSueur’s and Dr. Dodaro’s LVI training allow us to craft a porcelain crown which is precisely fitted to your tooth, so it will be properly seated and stay firmly in place.
+This was a common problem in the past, but our state-of-the-art technology and Dr. LeSueur’s and Dr. Dodaro’s LVI training allow us to craft a porcelain crown which is precisely fitted to your tooth.
+So the answer for that question is no. Each dental crown will be properly fitted and stay firmly in place.

 Schedule a Consultation